RedHatNordicsSA/ansible-roadshow/labs/lab-3/README.md

 cp $LAB_DIR/labs/lab-3/lab-files/binaries/example-jaxrs-war-swarm.jar $WORK_DIR/binaries
 ```

 :boom: Create the rest of the structure for creating the playbook.
-Use the Ansible Galaxy init functionality to easily create a template for your new role.
-Run below commands:
+Use the command *ansible-galaxy init* to easily create a template for your new role by running the commands below:

 ```
 cd $WORK_DIR